jayasurya2701/Face-Detection-and-Recognition-Model-using-Python-and-OpenCV/README.md

 #### **Key Features**:
 1. **Face Detection**:
-   - Employs Haar cascades or deep learning-based methods like DNN (Deep Neural Networks) for real-time face detection.
+   - Employs Haar cascades for real-time face detection.
    - Capable of detecting multiple faces in an image or video stream.

 2. **Face Recognition**: